Current Research

 Stewart Mostofsky, MD, Kennedy Krieger Center, Johns Hopkins

-Even a Kindergarten kiddo knows which part of the brain is the best!
+Even a kindergarten kiddo knows which part of the brain is best!